mohamedeid321/SmartHome-FreeRTOS-ATmega2560/README.md

 - Decoupling business logic from an RTOS so the logic is portable and testable.
 - Practical use of FreeRTOS tasks, queues, mutexes, and ISR-to-task semaphores.
 - A hierarchical state machine driving a real device set.
-- Defensive firmware: watchdog, persisted security state, fault detection, and diagnostic hooks.
+- Defensive firmware: a Watchdog-driven tick, persisted security state, fault detection, and SD-safe logging.
+- Porting and debugging FreeRTOS onto a larger AVR than the stock port targets.

 ---